eduardlio/learn-js-through-web/readme.md

 ...bedbug?

-I've seen a bee documentary or two.
+I've seen a BEE documentary or two.
 From what I understand,

 doesn't your queen give birth
-to all the bee children?
+to all the BEE children?

 - Yeah, but...